 Ethical investment has been a growing aspect of business investment since the 1970s, although arguably the first types of ethical businesses can be traced back to the Quaker and Methodist movements of the 1800s.

 - Then as now ethical business and investments regard socially responsible activities and aims with far greater priority and emphasis than the traditional profit and free-market business approach.

 - Traditional profit-based business models, which arose and came to dominate global commerce from the beginnings of industrialisation, inherently do not require a socially responsible element, other than compliance with the law, and a reflection of public reaction for pragmatic marketing (and ultimately profit) purposes.

 Ethical business or investment is concerned with how profit is made and how much profit is made, whereas traditional profit-centred free-market based business is essentially only concerned with how much profit is made.

-Traditional profit-centred business seeks to maximise profit and return on investment with no particular regard for how the profits are made and what the social effects of the business activities are.
+- A traditional profit-centred business approach seeks to maximise profit and return on investment with no particular regard for how the profits are made and what the social effects of the business activities are.

-- globalization effects - e.g., exploitation, child-labour, social and environmental damage anywhere in the world
+- Globalisation effects - e.g., exploitation, child-labour, social and environmental damage anywhere in the world

-- staff and customers relations - for instance education and training, health and safety, duty of care, etc
+- Staff and customers relations - for instance, education and training, health and safety or duty of care

-- and other social impacts on people's health and well-being
+- Other social impacts on people's health and well-being

 This is not an exhaustive list and is subject to change - as the world changes.